NEW THIS YEAR

 - Sandhill Cranes only started wintering in Tennessee in the 1990s.

 - The only historical observation of Sandhill Cranes during the winter in Tennessee is from an observation reported by John James Audubon in November 1820 of a large flock of cranes in the vicinity of the Shelby/Tipton County line.

 - There are 6 subspecies of Sandhill Cranes in North America.
 It is the Greater Sandhill Crane, Grus canadensis tabida that migrates through and winters in Tennessee.

-- The oldest known Sandhill Crane was 36 years 7 months old.
+- The oldest known Sandhill Crane was 36 years and 7 months old.

 - A Miocene crane fossil, thought to be about ten million years old, was found in Nebraska and is structurally identical to the modern Sandhill crane, making it the oldest known bird species still surviving!